aexoden/snesimage/README.md

   transparent color.
 As a result, values of 3, 7 and 15 are most likely to be useful.
 * `--dither` enables dithering of the result.
-* `--perceptual-palettes` does the initial palette assignment in CIELAB space instead of RGB.
-This generally results in a superior tile assignment, but you may wish to try both.
+* `--perceptual-palettes` does color comparisons in CIELAB space instead of RGB.
-* `--perceptual-optimization` does the entire optimization phase in CIELAB space.
-This may produce better results, but is significantly slower, and caches computations to prevent it from being even slower.
-This cache can grow to multiple gigabytes, so monitoring memory usage is recommended.
-Nonetheless, the results seem to be better in general, though this may depend on your image.
-NOTE: The displayed error values are not comparable between the two modes as they are calculated differently.
+  This does cache computations and may use up to several gigabytes of RAM, so monitoring memory usage is recommended if this option is enabled.
+However, the final result will possibly be better.
+The error function, however, is based on SSIM and will do its own calculations regardless of this option.
+This option controls initial palette assignment and the choice of which palette entry to use for each pixel.

 The program takes two mandatory arguments: an image to optimize, and the filename you wish any JSON output to be written to.